ionos-deploy-now/documentation/content/blog/shop-experience-with-vue.md

 Even though a lot of communication happens via digital channels, many shop customers like to speak to someone in person.
 Fruchtec recommends [Placetel](https://www.placetel.com/gb) for managing phone communication.
 Placetel refers to themselves as a cloud phone system, which means that that their solution is entirely software-based, hosted in the cloud and operates calls via Voice over IP.
 Placetel easily integrates with any software where client information is managed.

-## Tipps for getting started with Vue.js for online shops
+## Tipps for getting started with Vue.js and API-first eCommerce systems
+### 1. Learn Vue
+### 2. Learn how to use APIs
+### 3. Understand the Shopify API

+1. Learn Vue
+2. Learn how to use APIs
+3. Understand the Shopify API

 ## Easily deploy your frontend with Deploy Now